 The Board of Commissioners of the Alabama State Bar does not require that the law school from which you graduate is ABA accredited.
 However, most future employers look more favorably upon graduates of ABA-accredited law schools.
-For a complete list of ABA-accredited law schools across the country, consult the ABA-LSAC Official Guide to ABA-Approved Law Schools.
+For a complete list of ABA-accredited law schools across the country, consult this list.

 ABA-Accredited Law Schools in Alabama